Ovid/test-class-moose-history/README.md

 # DESCRIPTION

-This is all a nasty hack.
+This is a bit of a hack.
 You've been warned.
 It's used to store and retrieve test state history for `Test::Class::Moose` test suites.

 The data is stored in an SQLite database.
 By default, this is located at